AP report: Two more sources corroborate Tara Reade's allegations

 CLICK HERE TO GET THE FOX NEWS APP

 Reade has denied this report, however, tweeting after the article's publication that The AP's report was "false."

-Fox News has reached out to Reade for additional comment.
+Reade later told Fox News that the "story itself is correct" but that the headline is "wrong."

+An Associated Press spokesperson told Fox News that it "stands by its story."

 The existence of the Senate report has become a key element of the accusations against Biden, which he has flatly denied.
 Reade says she doesn’t have a copy of the report, and Biden said Friday that he is not aware that any complaint against him exists.
 He asked the Senate and the National Archives to search their records to try to locate a complaint from Reade.